greystate/greystate-blog/src/posts/2019/10/04/glorious-mess/post.md

 })();
 ```

+When I say "perfectly readable", I mean just that - if someone wanted to take a peek at the
+source for something, the browser's "View Source" menu was brilliant and the above would make
+sense to most developers familiar with JavaScript.

+## New Shiny

-Then CoffeeScript 2.x came along, and because ES6 in the meantime had adopted quite a lot of the stuff we already knew from CoffeeScript, the compiled code looked much more like the CoffeeScript we'd written:
+Then CoffeeScript 2.x came along, and because ES6 in the meantime had adopted
+quite a lot of the stuff we already knew from CoffeeScript, the compiled code
+looked much more like the CoffeeScript we'd written:

 ```javascript
 var Point;